fahdi/pf-php/docs/files/api.php.txt

 	 * Function to sort n number of boarding passes each within a single key of an array.
 	 * So essentially an object of type TripSorter is a re-initialized Trip object.
 	 *
-	 * @param $this
+	 * @internal param $this
 	 *
-	 * @return $sortedBoardingPasses
+	 * @return array $sortedBoardingPasses
 	 */
 	public function sort()
 	{

+		/*
+		 * This indexing step takes O(n) time.
+		 *
-// Index the departure and arrival locations for fast lookup.
+		 *  Index the departure and arrival locations for fast lookup.
-// This indexing step takes O(n) time.
+		*/
 		self::createIndex();
+		/*

-// This next step also takes O(n) time.
+		 * This next step also takes O(n) time.
+		 */
 		$startingLocation = self::getStartingLocation();

+		/*
-// From the starting location, traverse the boarding passes, creating a sorted list as we go.
+		 *  From the starting location, traverse the boarding passes, creating a sorted list as we go.
+		 *
-// This step takes O(n) time.
+		 * This step takes O(n) time.
+		 */

 		$sortedBoardingPasses = array();
 		$currentLocation = $startingLocation;
+		/*
-// Assign respective boarding pass while checking for undefined index
+		 * Assign respective boarding pass while checking for undefined index */

 		while ($currentBoardingPass = (array_key_exists($currentLocation, $this->departureIndex)) ? $this->departureIndex[$currentLocation] : null) {
 			/*
 			* echo "current location".$currentLocation."<br/>";
-			* echo "Current Boarding Passs<pre>";
+			* echo "Current Boarding Pass<pre>";
-			* print_r($currentBoardingPass); // This needs fixing
+			* print_r($currentBoardingPass);
 			* echo "</pre>";
 			*/

-			$currentBoardingPass;
+			/*
-// Add the boarding pass to our sorted list.
+			 *  Add the boarding pass to our sorted list.
+			 */
 			array_push($sortedBoardingPasses, $currentBoardingPass);

+			/*
-// Get our next location.
+			 *  Get our next location.
+			 */
 			$currentLocation = boardingPass::getArrivalLocation($currentBoardingPass);
 		}

+		/*
-// After O(3n) operations, we can now return the sorted boarding passes.
+		 * After O(3n) operations, we can now return the sorted boarding passes.
+		 */
 		return $sortedBoardingPasses;
 	}

 	/**
-	 * This function creates associative arrays of the randomly arranged boarsing pases.
+	 * This function creates two associative arrays of the randomly arranged boarding passeS
+	 * One with the departure locations being the key for the arrays
+	 * The other with the arrival locations being the key for the arrays
 	 * So essentially an object of type TripSorter is a re-initialized Trip object.
 	 */
 	function createIndex()
 	{
-		$departureIndex = array();
-		$arrivalIndex = array();

 		for ($counter = 0; $counter < count($this->boardingPasses); $counter++) {
+			/*
-// Assign a single boarding pass each time to the respective variable
+			 *  Assign a single boarding pass each time to the respective variable */
 			$boardingPass = $this->boardingPasses[$counter];

 			/*
-			// This was to see if values are assigned properly echo "Single Boarding Pass<pre>";
+			* This was to see if values are assigned properly echo "Single Boarding Pass<pre>";
 			print_r($boardingPass);
 			echo "</pre>";